Fred Neil: Life and career

-After "Everybody's Talkin'", Neil's best-known songs are "Other Side of This Life", covered by The Lovin' Spoonful on their debut album, Do You Believe in Magic and Jefferson Airplane on their live album Bless Its Pointed Little Head; and "The Dolphins", which was later recorded by several artists, including Linda Ronstadt, It's a Beautiful Day, the The, Billy Bragg, Beth Orton, and Tim Buckley.
+After "Everybody's Talkin'", Neil's best-known songs are "Other Side of This Life", covered by The Lovin' Spoonful on their debut album, Do You Believe in Magic and Jefferson Airplane on their live album Bless Its Pointed Little Head; and "The Dolphins", which was later recorded by several artists, including Linda Ronstadt, It's a Beautiful Day, The The, Richie Havens, Billy Bragg, Beth Orton, and Tim Buckley.
 In particular, Jefferson Airplane considered Neil a major influence, and he was a frequent visitor to their Haight-Ashbury house at 2400 Fulton Street in San Francisco.
 Neil reminded Grace Slick of Winnie the Pooh, and her nickname for him was "Poohneil".
 The minor Airplane hit "The Ballad of You and Me and Pooneil" was written for Neil.
 Sebastian's song "Coconut Grove" from the album Hums of the Lovin' Spoonful was a tribute to Neil.

 Blues and folk singer Lisa Kindred credits Neil with being her mentor in the early 1960s.

 Interested in dolphins since the mid-1960s, when he began visiting the Miami Seaquarium, Neil, with Ric O'Barry, founded the Dolphin Research Project in 1970, an organization dedicated to stopping the capture, trafficking and exploitation of dolphins worldwide.
 Increasingly involved in that pursuit, Neil progressively disappeared from the recording studio and live performance, with only occasional performances in the rest of the 1970s.